 I believe everything good in agencies, from standout and winning to culture and fun, stems from a great proposition.
 I’ve written about how to create one, as well as why it matters and how an outside perspective really helps.

 But how does all this look from the agency side?
-Well, Friday should know – they’ve recently refreshed their proposition and this interview with their brilliant CEO, Alex Wright, is chock-full of insights.
+Well, Friday should know – they’ve recently refreshed their proposition and this interview with their brilliant agency CEO, Alex Wright, is chock-full of insights.

 Hi Alex, for anyone who doesn’t know, tell me a bit about Friday